 Confirm that the DNS has resolved.
 This took less than 24 hours for my domain name, but this varies.
 You should see this website page from Google when it is ready.
 Notice how it differs from the Hover page earlier.

 When I see this screen, this confirms to me that Hover’s DNS servers has directed traffic from sg.mysgmyhome.com to Google.
 This is correct, as Google is currently hosting my website.

 Step 4 – Update blog settings on Blogger.com

 Update blog settings on Blogger.com.

 The aim of this step is to l direct the traffic that is heading to sg.mysgmyhome.com to sg.mysgmyhome.com.
 As right now, Google is getting the traffic, but doesn’t know where to send that traffic to, so you need to tell it to direct your traffic.

 Step 5 – Confirm that your website subdomain is working

-Confirm that your website subdomain is working.
-Check this by visiting your subdomain website.
+Confirm that your website subdomain is working and that your update for your subdomain has gone through.
+I have checked this and as an example you can see this by visiting my subdomain website.
 In my case it is https://sg.mysgmyhome.com and as you can see it is now working.

 Step 6 – Enjoy your new subdomain!